BG6LH/vuepress-plugin-fetch-remote-images/README.md

 ## Important Notes

-- Modifies Source Files: This plugin directly modifies your original source files (e.g., .md files) to update image paths.
+- Modifies Source Files: **This plugin directly modifies your original source files (e.g., .md files) to update image paths**.
 Ensure you have a version control system (like Git) in place.
 - Development Server ( docs:dev ):
   - On the first run of npm run docs:dev after clearing caches or adding new remote images, you might initially see remote image links in your browser.
   - The plugin processes images asynchronously during the onPrepared hook.
 Once processing is complete and source files are updated, VuePress's Hot Module Replacement (HMR) should refresh the content with local image paths.